dmauser/Lab/VNG-BGP-Info/README.md

 ### Pre-requisites

-Ensure your are properly logged in your subscription where VNGs are present.
+Ensure you are properly logged in your subscription where VNGs are present.
 You can validate that by using:

 ```powershell
 Add-AzAccount #Logon on your Azure